pauljt/BleBrowser/notes.md

 1. Characteristics are not de-notified / torn down when device disconnects
 2. Handling of devices with the same UUIDs (internal / external) is non-existent.
 3. in BluetoothGATTService.getCharacteristic check we got the correct char UUID back.
+4. Going back doesn't refresh the page, but state has been lost meaning there's a lack of sync between page and native

 ## Large limitations